GMO Skin Problems

 Effects of GMOs on Skin

-These are some the effects that GMOs can have on skin.
+Here are some of the more common effects that GMOs can have on your skin.

 The strain that consuming genetically modified foods places on our bodies has been proven to accelerate aging- both inside and out.
 Yes, excessive consumption of food products like corn and soy has been proven to lower your life expectancy.